How to choose mould steel

-The cyclic loading nature of the injection moulding process subjects the mould materials to considerable levels of stress and elastic deformation.
+The cyclic loading nature of the injection moulding process subjects the mould materials to considerable stress and elastic deformation levels.

 The ideal mould material should possess sufficient strength and durability to resist permanent deformation but sufficient ductility to resist cracking and impact loadings.

-For this purpose, many grades of mould steel, especially steel alloys, have been developed to fulfil the above requirements.
+For this purpose, many grades of mould steel, especially steel alloys, have been developed to fulfill the above requirements.

 The processing of injection mold components can be divided into machining (such as lathe, milling, numerical control milling, grinding, fitter, engraving, polishing, etc.), electrical processing (such as electrode, wire cutting, etc.) and casting processing.